VismayaSurendran/Memory-Game-Project/README.md

 *Match the cards with same icons.
 *If the cards match they stay open.
 *If they does not match, they flip back.
-*Try to match all the 16 cards!
+*Try to match all the 16 cards to win the game!